zekebarger/AccuSleePy/README.md

 ## Changelog

+- 0.6.0: Confidence scores can now be displayed and saved.
+Retraining your models is recommended since the new calibration feature will make the confidence scores more accurate.
 - 0.5.0: Performance improvements
 - 0.4.5: Added support for python 3.13, **removed support for python 3.10.**
 - 0.4.4: Performance improvements